icecube/ppc/doc/index.rst

   - **icemodel.dat**

     main ice properties table: depth of the center of the layer, be(400), adust(400), delta tau (as defined in section 4 of the SPICE paper).
-All layers must be of equal width, and there must be at least 2 layers defined in the file.
+All layers must be of equal width, and there must be at least 1 layer defined in the file.
+If there is only one layer, the layer width is set to 100 m, otherwise it is calculated from the layer depth spacing.
 If the file icemodel.par contains 6 parameters, then the absorption coefficient is calculated as adust(400)=(D*[3rd element in a line]+E)*400^-kappa.

     This file may contain 2 additional optional columns, containing the anisotropy coefficients k1 and k2.
 Ice layers defined with lines containing k1 and k2 will use these anisotropy coefficients instead of those specified in file cfg.txt